Texas vs. Penn State Predictions & Picks - NCAA Tournament Second Round

 Texas Performance Insights

-- The Longhorns outscore opponents by 10.7 points per game (scoring 77.9 points per game to rank 40th in college basketball while giving up 67.2 per outing to rank 89th in college basketball) and have a +374 scoring differential overall.
+- The Longhorns have a +374 scoring differential, topping opponents by 10.7 points per game.
+They're putting up 77.9 points per game to rank 37th in college basketball and are giving up 67.2 per contest to rank 88th in college basketball.

-- Texas averages 31.9 rebounds per game (172nd in college basketball) compared to the 31 of its opponents.
+- Texas records 31.9 rebounds per game (173rd in college basketball) compared to the 31 of its opponents.

-- Texas connects on 7.3 three-pointers per game (192nd in college basketball) compared to its opponents' 6.4.
-It shoots 34.5% from deep while its opponents hit 32.4% from long range.
+- Texas hits 7.3 three-pointers per game (192nd in college basketball), while its opponents have made 6.4 on average.

-- Texas has committed 11.1 turnovers per game (100th in college basketball action), 4.1 fewer than the 15.2 it forces on average (20th in college basketball).
+- Texas has committed 4.1 fewer turnovers per game than its opponents, averaging 11.1 (100th in college basketball play) while forcing 15.2 (20th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.